dhub92/Hours-To-Pay-Exercise/README.md

 The amount to pay DAVID is: 325
 ```
 ## Design description
-The programa is composed by four packages:
+The program is composed by four packages:
 ### com.exercise.main
 Here there is the class called **MethodsUseExample** which contains the main method to run the program.
 ### com.exercise.model